Arezoo-Yousefi/HTML-CSS-projects/README.md

 # HTML-CSS-projects
-This repository contain HTML and CSS projects from academy of learning
+This repository contains HTML and CSS projects from academy of learning